Colposcopy and Treatment Forms

 If this information is not provided, patients may be charged for the test, or have to return for a repeat examination.

-If you are unsure of your patient’s test history, you can call a member of the Contact Centre team on 1800 627 701 or visit the National Cancer Screening Register website.
+If you are unsure of your patient’s test history, you can call a member of the National Cancer Screening Register (the Register) Contact Centre team on 1800 627 701 or visit the Register's website.

 A co-test is where the laboratory performs both the HPV test and the liquid-based cytology (LBC) test at the same time and on the same specimen.
 This means that the LBC test is performed irrespective of the HPV test result.